vogelsara/afry-test-client/README.md

 ### What was important to me

 -   To show the whole suite, and my knowledge about React, Redux, testing, nice code structure
+-   To minimize the number of API requests with the help of Redux.
+Both the customer list and the company list is used by deveral components.
+The first one using them loads the data and the rest can use the stored lists.
+Also I could make an API endpoint to query people for specific companies, but I decided to request the whole list once and do the filtering on the client side for better performance and offload the server.
+(Firebase is charged for the computing time of the Cloud Functions and database reads/writes.)
 -   To have different levels of automated tests
 -   To nicely document the project both the docstring (where needed) and the README level
 -   To have a well versioned project where it's not only easy to track how the code evolved, but Git is also an aid for me in the development